 Fosters are key to our ability to continue saving lives, so please contact our foster team if you can temporarily take home a dog, cat, or litter of kittens in need and they will schedule an appointment with you at our Grays Ferry shelter.
 Currently, our greatest need is for adult cats with a variety of medical needs.
 Please visit phillypaws.org/foster for more information.

 Volunteers: We and the animals still need you at our Grays Ferry shelter and Old City Adoption Center!
 We have reduced the number of shifts to essential levels, so if you are a current volunteer and are well, please sign up and help us provide the animals with all the attention and care they need.
 If you are interested in joining us as a new volunteer, please sign-up here.
 As soon as we reopen our Old City and Northeast Adoption centers, we will let you know!
 There are many other ways to help; please email firstname.lastname@example.org to learn more!

-If you must surrender the pet you adopted from PAWS, it must come to our shelter at 2900 Grays Ferry Avenue.
+If you need to surrender the pet you adopted from PAWS, it must come to our shelter at 2900 Grays Ferry Avenue.
 Please email firstname.lastname@example.org to schedule an appointment.

 These practices are in keeping with public health guidelines.
 This is a constantly evolving situation, and we will announce additional changes as they become warranted.

 What PAWS staff and volunteers are doing: